• Things To Do

 The Museum tells the story of the infantryman from the Seven Years War to the present day.
 On the same site The Rifleman’s Table can provide you with coffee or lunch, and the garden is a place in which to wander or to relax in.

-Add St Michael's Church to your Itinerary
+Add The Hall to your Itinerary

 Type